Common features in Content Manager Web

 - Date of first occurrence: Refers to the initial play of the template, region, or content item.

 - Time and duration of each occurrence: When a new recurrence is created, its first occurrence defaults to play all day today.
-To set specific start / end times, uncheck the All Day box.
-Users may also specify the number of Days to span, meaning how many times in days the play should occur.
+To set specific start/end times, uncheck the box.
+Users may also specify the number of days to span, meaning how many times in days the play should occur.

 - One time only, no pattern: Displays only once on the schedule.